For the latest coronavirus news that affects employers, visit 'Coronavirus: Latest news'.

-The risk of anyone who has not recently been to China picking up the infection is very low ─ unless someone they’re close to has the virus.
-Risk of becoming infected will differ depending on personal circumstances, but it’s important to convey to employees the reality of the situation to keep concern proportionate to the risk.
+The risk of anyone who has not recently been to an affected area picking up the infection is very low, unless someone they are close to has the virus.
+Risk of becoming infected will differ depending on personal circumstances, but it’s still important to convey to employees the reality of the situation to keep concerns proportionate to the risk.

 Employees returning from affected areas

 Employees returning from affected areas should contact their local Department of Public Health for advice on measures that may need to be taken for 14 days following their return to Ireland.

 If employees have any symptoms of novel coronavirus, including cough, fever, shortness of breath or difficulty breathing, on arrival or at any time in the 14 days following their return, they should self-isolate straight away and phone their GP or emergency department rather than turning up in person.
 Employees who have recently returned from an affected area will be prioritised by their local Department of Public Health.